kennyhj/nypd_arrests/README.md

-# NYPD Arrests (2006-2023)
+# NYPD Historic Arrests Case Study
 ![alt text](link_to_image)

-This project performs exploratory data analysis on the historic arrest dataset from the NYPD, publicly avaiable on [NYC Open Data.](https://data.cityofnewyork.us/Public-Safety/NYPD-Arrests-Data-Historic-/8h9b-rp9u/about_data) nycopendata image
+This project performs exploratory data analysis on the arrest dataset from the NYPD from 2006 - 2023, publicly avaiable on [NYC Open Data.](https://data.cityofnewyork.us/Public-Safety/NYPD-Arrests-Data-Historic-/8h9b-rp9u/about_data) nycopendata image
 - Tools used: MySQL, Tableau